Comparison

 - toon

-- Token-Oriented Object Notion (TOON) – Compact, Human-Readable JSON for LLM Prompts.
+- Token-Oriented Object Notation (TOON) – Compact, human-readable, schema-aware JSON for LLM prompts

 Stars